 You can make these sun catchers just because.
 Or as decorations for a party.
 Or even to brighten up your Easter lunch.

 Need more inspiration?
-Check out more than 100 Fun things to do at home
+Check out more than 100 Fun things to do at home and 100 fun things to do in your backyard

 Use colours, decorations and patterned plates to suit any theme or occasion for your DIY suncatchers: